SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-xml-formatted-logs.md

 **No expanded syntax axis specifiers**

 Expanded syntax is not supported.
-For example, the following expressions cannot be used:
+For example, the following expressions can't be used:

 `/child::af`